dboland/minc/BUILD.md

 practice in Windows for mounted drives.

-If you want to access the MinC root folder in Windows Explorer, just type its location in the
+If you want to access the MinC root folder in Windows Explorer, just type its location in the address bar, like "C:\minc-release" and you're back.

 ## Step 4: building the GCC compiler